ENDURANS™ SOLAR AND PARSEC

 One major obstacle to recovering high value, high-purity materials centers on the standard EVA (ethylene vinyl acetate) encapsulant applied on the front and back side of solar cells in order to secure the contents.
 Because the cells and EVA are laminated in a vacuum, this makes the encapsulant physically inseparable from the module materials themselves – thus making their uncontaminated retrieval virtually impossible.

-This is the challenge that Endurans and its peers have been attempting to help solve for several years now: first as part of a research program called DEREC (where success was achieved using small prototype modules); and now as part of Project PARSEC – which aims to create a full-size recyclable back-contact solar module.
+This is the challenge that Endurans and its peers have been attempting to help solve for several years now: first as part of a research program called PARSEC (where success was achieved using small prototype modules); and now as part of Project PANGEA – which aims to create a full-size recyclable back-contact solar module.